BREAKING TODAY! Supreme Court Nationwide Block of Suppressor & NFA Restrictions Now Pushed!

 What is the main legal argument against the NFA in this case?

-The primary argument is that the NFA's registration and taxation system for suppressors infringes upon the Second Amendment right to keep and bear arms.
-It's argued that registration creates a government database of gun owners and that taxing a constitutional right is impermissible.
+The primary legal argument is that the NFA's registration and taxation of suppressors infringes upon Second Amendment rights.
+Petitioners argue that the NFA's system is not a legitimate licensing regime and that taxing a constitutionally protected right is impermissible, lacking historical precedent.

-What was the Fifth Circuit's ruling in USA v.
+What is the significance of the Fifth Circuit's ruling in USA v.
 Peterson?

 Related News